Alison-Li/GFI-Study-Reproduction/README.md

 ## SQL Workspace

-Contact me if you would like access to the dataset of views I created for this study.
+Contact me if you would like access to the Google BigQuery project and dataset I created for this study.

-Alternatively, you can access the GHTorrent dataset via  Google BigQuery.
-Use `data_collection.sql` to create initial views and follow the comments and queries in `rq1.sql` and `rq2.sql`.
+Alternatively, you can access the GHTorrent dataset via  Google BigQuery and use `data_collection.sql` to create initial views and follow the comments and queries in `rq1.sql` and `rq2.sql`.
+All SQL files can be found in the `sql` folder at root level of the repository. **Feedback is welcome and highly encouraged** if you happen to spot any mistakes in any of the SQL queries I used.

 ## Resources